Asraf2asif/asraf2asif/README.md

 > — _samadrita96, United Kingdom_

 ### 4. **"Superb Execution Under Tight Budget"**
-> "Asraf worked fast and professionally.
+> "Asraf worked fast and professional.
 He understood the assignment and delivered as requested.
-The budget was tight; nonetheless, he performed exceptionally.
-I wholeheartedly recommend him and hope to work with him again in the future."
+The budget was tight, none the less he performed exceptionally.
+I wholeheartedly recommend him and hope to work with him gain in the future."
 > — _fabianlechner, Germany_

 ### 5. **"Top-notch AI Services"**
 > "Great work done by the seller.
 Very fast and responsive.
-Helped me deliver a Streamlit App with OpenAI integration to fast-track data mapping for business analysis purposes.
+Helped me deliver a Streamlit App with Openai integration to fast-track data mapping for business analysis purposes.
 I will recommend his service to anyone who is seeking Generative AI service."
 > — _alankar_gupta, India_

 _Read more reviews on my [Fiverr Profile](https://www.fiverr.com/asraf2asif_fvrr)._